quat1024/garden/garden/linux.md

 The bootloader.
 It's that thing you see when you first turn on the computer.
 On my computer, because I'm dual-booting, it has a menu allowing me to pick between Linux and Windows.

-I think configuration happens like this:
+I think the configuration works like this:

-* you configure the scripts in `/etc/default/grub` and maybe add some dropins in `/etc/default/grub.d`
+* you configure the script in `/etc/default/grub`, and/or add some dropins in `/etc/default/grub.d`
     * I guess there's also ones in `/etc/grub.d` (no `default`).
 But arch wiki says don't touch those
 * you run `update-grub`, which runs those scripts and puts the results in `/boot/grub/grub.cfg`.
 The grub bootloader itself reads that file (it's a little language they call "shell-like scripting")
     * I also see a program called `grub-mkconfig`, what's the difference